Mythologos/Mythologos.github.io/README.md

 # Mythologos
-This is an exercise in the 1/17 class!
+This is an exercise in the 1/17 class of CSCI260: Software Engineering at Xavier University!